kevinjalbert/kevinjalbert.com/README.md

 ### Content Management with Obsidian

-This project features seamless integration with Obsidian for content creation and management through automated sync scripts.
+The project features seamless integration with Obsidian for content creation through automated sync scripts:

-#### Content Sync Workflow

-Use the built-in sync commands to manage content between your Obsidian vault and the project:

 ```bash
 # Pull content from Obsidian to project (standard workflow)